Valkimani/Easy-to-use-budget-app/README.md

 # Easy-to-use-budget-app

 This is an example of a Progressive Web Application with detailed steps to make it fully functional.
-It will not be publicly available after Tuesday, April 28, 2020.

 ## Functionality
+The app is Progressive because it can be used offline which ensures better visibility and no need for an app store.

+## Tools
+Manifest: Communicates with the browser about the app and how it should behave when installed on a desktop.
+Service-worker: Scripts running in the background.
+Cache API: Provides the offline experience.

 ## Screen shots